parikhmili9/AmongHuskiesGame/FinalProject/milestones/0/README.md

   * **Outstanding Questions and Answers:**
   	* What is the requirement for this world?
 What does it have to look like, if anything?
+   		* This is up to us.
+Doesn't need to look like Northeastern campus